ikeratzakis/data-gov/README.md

 This is the script that will be run on startup from the MySQL Docker container.
 It can be used to preconfigure the users, passwords, tables etc.
 ### entrypoint.sh
 This shell script is executed from the Python Docker container.
 It runs the Python script with the command line arguments provided.
-### Python script
-Adding `--crawl-mode` (or CRAWL_MODE to the .env file) launches the Python script in crawl mode, where once a day data is fetched from the data.gov API for the chosen endpoint.
 ### Metabase
 After all containers are up and running, Metabase can be accessed at `http://localhost:3000`.
 It requires an initial setup.
 For connecting to the MySQL database, this should be added to the connection string: `allowPublicKeyRetrieval=true`
 # Remarks
-1. Unfortunately, the API has practically zero documentation.
-The only provided endpoint from each dataset allows only batch querying of data (for all dates), thus inside the code a key is constructed from the records to have a way to compare with the inserted ones
+1. Backend can struggle to serve multiple requests, thus a conservative approach is used (2 async tasks, 10 seconds sleep interval).
-2. Most datasets are small in size and there are no performance issues with a simple setup
+2. Most datasets are small in size and there are no performance issues with this simple setup.
+However datasets like `oasa_ridership` are huge, and performance/RAM requirements start to suffer.
+An architecture/application rewrite is planned to ensure scalability across all datasets.
-3. Many dataset endpoints return a "window exceeded" response - this can vary over time.
-This is related to the first issue

 # Extracting insights
 ![metabase dashboard](https://github.com/ikeratzakis/data-gov/blob/main/metabase_dashboard.png)